jalal246/textics-stream/README.md

 import TStream from "textics-stream";
 import fs from "fs";

-// Create read stream for file you want read form. const rStream = fs.createReadStream(myFile);
+// Create read stream for file you want to read form const rStream = fs.createReadStream(myFile);

-// Create TexticsStream instance const txtStream = new TexticsStream();
+// Create TexticsStream instance const txtStream = new TStream();

-// pass reading stream to textics rStream.pipe(txtStream);
+// Pass reading stream to textics rStream.pipe(txtStream);

-// for each chunk passed, give me the result txtStream.on("latChunkStat", result => {
+// For each chunk passed, give me the result txtStream.on("latChunkStat", result => {
-  // so something with result.
+  // do something
-  expect(result).to.have.all.keys("lines", "words", "chars", "spaces");
 });

-// when reading finished, give me the final result rStream.on("end", () => {
+// When done, give me the final result rStream.on("end", () => {
   const { lines, words, chars, spaces } = txtStream.getStat();
 });